Our Programs

 The Northern Region includes the communities of Haida Gwaii, Prince Rupert, Terrace, Smithers, Prince George, Quesnel, Dawson Creek, and Fort St. John.

-Infant/Aboriginal Infant Development Program (IDP)(AIDP)
+Indigenous Infant Development Program (AIDP)

-Infant Development Program (IDP)
+Indigenous Infant Development Program (IIDP)

+Parents can refer their child directly to the Indigenous Infant Development Program.
 If you wish to make a referral, please complete our attached printable Referral Form.
+Referral Form.

 Early Intervention Program

 The Early Intervention Program was established to provide community-based services and supports to children between birth and school entry who have, or are at risk for, a developmental delay and/or disability, as well as their families and communities.
 Recognizing the importance of the early years, the primary goal of the Early Intervention Program is to optimize the growth and development of children from birth to school entry through screening, assessment, family education and support, consultation, monitoring, direct intervention, transition and community planning.
 Funded by the Ministry of Children and Family Development.
-Communities served within the Bulkley Valley, Upper Skeena, Lakes District and Nechako Lakes.
+Communities served within the Lakes District and Nechako Lakes.

-Family Key Worker Services
+Family Services Coordination

 Occupational Therapy